GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/networking/helm/autoneg/README.md

 1. Wait for clusters to be created

     ```bash
-    # The command uses cluster names based on the values passed in the ealier step
+    # The command uses cluster names based on the values passed in the earlier step
     kubectl wait --for=condition=Ready containercluster/cluster-na containercluster/cluster-eu
     ```